-- Oral pain relievers such as Acetaminophen or Ibuprofen may help temporarily relieve pain but it is important to speak a chiropractor right away.
+- Oral pain relievers such as Acetaminophen or Ibuprofen may help temporarily relieve pain, but it is important to speak to a chiropractor right away

 Many studies do not provide substantial evidence to prove that cracking knuckles may cause Carpal Tunnel syndrome.
-However, cracking knuckles will not benefit someone who is already diagnosed for carpal tunnel syndrome.
-It is highly recommend to consultant a Chiropractor before starting any motion exercise to treat carpal tunnel.
+However, cracking knuckles will not benefit someone who is already diagnosed with carpal tunnel syndrome.
+It is highly recommended to consult a Chiropractor before starting any motion exercise to treat carpal tunnel.

 Do not ignore your Carpal Tunnel Syndrome, it can become worse overtime.
 It’s important to consult with the doctor and understand the root cause of Carpal Tunnel Syndrome.

 Frequently Asked Questions About Carpal Tunnel Syndrome

 Most basic insurance schemes will cover the treatment and medications for a carpal tunnel condition.
 Call Active Family Wellness in Fairfax, Virginia, for a consultation, and we can help you understand your insurance coverage.